Posted in Communication, Community Service

 The Delphic Fraternity was first the Delphic Society.

-In their initial fraternity fact-finding mission, the future members of the New Paltz fraternity came across many historical references to the Delphic Fraternity, which was the first and oldest fraternity at New Paltz.
+In their initial fraternity fact-finding mission, the future members of the New Paltz fraternity came across many historical references to the Delphic Fraternity, the first and oldest fraternity in New Paltz.
 It was last active in 1972 and in 1986 some alumni still lived in the surrounding areas.
 The fraternity interest group contacted local alumni and in 1987, after a great deal of hard work and determination, the New Paltz student group was initiated into the legendary Delphic Brotherhood.

 I did not want to be a part of a specific ethnic fraternity and that included any that were all Latino as well.
 This group of future Delphics was a multicultural bunch of guys, which I found very interesting mainly for the opportunity to learn about different cultures.
 Then I noticed the word “Delphic” on some fellow students’ t-shirts and I inquired about what it signified.